Updated: Jan 24

 Try Different Kit Setups

 When it comes to a particular kit setup, there are so many options, even with a basic beginner package at the market's budget end.
-Here, I mean that whilst your equipment may come as a complete setup, you can modify or change most items to suit you better.
+Whilst your equipment may come as a complete setup, you can modify or change most items to suit you better.
 This could be an entirely new paddle, adding tie-down points to your board, or changing the leash and fin to suit you and your paddling environment better.
-Its therefore worth experimenting with different products to see what suits you best, even if you borrow a paddle from a friend or visit your local demo centre to try out something different, Demo centres and experienced paddlers can give you their first-hand experience of what works and what might suit you best.
+Its therefore worth experimenting with different products to see what suits you best, even if you borrow a paddle from a friend or visit your local demo centre to try out something different, Demo centres and experienced paddlers can give you their first-hand experience of what works and what might suit you best so don't be afraid to ask them.

 The World Of Paddles